 Denial of Child Care Services: CYS takes all reasonable precautions to offer a healthy environment.
-To ensure the safety of all enrolled children/youth the staff will observe children/ youth for signs of illness or symptoms of contagious disease upon arrival, while they are in care and before they leave.
+To ensure the safety of all enrolled children/youth the staff will observe children/youth for signs of illness or symptoms of contagious disease upon arrival, while they are in care and before they leave.
 Parents/guardians must pick up their child/youth that becomes ill while in care within 1 hour after being notified.
-Children/youth who appear to be ill or show visible signs of fever will be screened closely and may be denied admission based upon the following symptoms and inability to participate in daily activities.
+Children/youth who appear to be ill or show visible signs of fever will be screened closely and may be denied admission based upon the following symptoms to include additional symptoms presented during the COVID Pandemic: